 “There will be new players, new resources, new opportunities.
 We have to be open to innovation and we have to ensure our technology that manages the grid can enable those resources.
 We have to pay attention.”

 This is the third in a series of articles to explore California’s need to modernize the electricity network that powers the state, published in partnership with The Sacramento Bee.
-This article has been corrected to reflect the resolution of the UC Irvine grid project.
+This article has been corrected to reflect the resolution of the UC Irvine grid project, to correctly state the name of the California Community Choice Association and to clarify that small power aggregators are subject to some of California’s clean-energy programs.